 "establish, document, and comply with a training policy to ensure that all individuals responsible for handling consumer requests or the business's compliance with the CCPA are informed of all the requirements in these regulations and the CCPA."

-Selling personal information under the CPOA means communicating personal information to another business or third party for any valuable consideration.
+Selling personal information under the CCPA (CPRA) means communicating personal information to another business or third party for any valuable consideration.

 This is a broad definition that would appear to include using third-party cookies.

 - Where a consumer has directed you to share their personal information